Microscopic Phase-Field Modeling: Abstract

 \section{Abstract}

-Phase-field methods offer a versatile computational framework for simulating large-scale microstructure evolution.
-However, the applicability and predictability of phase-field models are inherently limited by their \textit{ad hoc} nature, and there is currently no bottom-up theory available that enables truly first-principles predictive modeling of large-scale non-equilibrium processes.
+Phase-field methods offer a versatile computational framework for simulating large-scale morphological evolution.
+However, the applicability and predictability of phase-field models are inherently limited by their \textit{ad hoc} nature, and there is currently no version of this approach that enables truly first-principles predictive modeling of large-scale non-equilibrium processes.
 Here, we present a bottom-up framework that provides a route to the construction of mesoscopic phase-field models entirely based on atomistic information.
-By introducing a molecular coarse-grained system as an intermediate step, we demonstrate the approach on the example of ice nucleation dynamics, with a spatiotemporal scale-up of nearly $10^8$ times compared to the microscopic model.
-Our framework offers a unique approach for incorporating atomistic details into mesoscopic models, systematically bridging the gap between microscopic particle-based simulations and field-theoretic models.
+Leveraging molecular coarse-graining, we describe the formulation of an order parameter-based free energy functional appropriate for a phase-field description via the enhanced sampling of rare events.
+We demonstrate our approach on ice nucleation dynamics, achieving a spatiotemporal scale-up of nearly $10^8$ times compared to the microscopic model.
+Our framework offers a unique approach for incorporating atomistic details into mesoscopic models and systematically bridges the gap between microscopic particle-based simulations and field-theoretic models.